yuyunchia/DCLAB/lab2/Montgomery Algorithm/README.md

 RSA256MONT(N=3901, y=19, d=3): 2958
 =============================================

-You can modify value of N, y, d to generate other test data
+You can modify value of N, a, b to generate other test data

 Suppose that :
 MA(N=    7, a= 2, b= 4):    4